rapidsai/cuspatial/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

     of host-accessible memory.
  - `rmm::host_device_resource_ref` accepts a memory resource that provides synchronous allocation of host- and device-accessible memory.
- - `rmm::host_async_resource_ref` accepts a memory resource that provides stream-ordered allocation of host- and device-accessible memory.
+ - `rmm::host_device_async_resource_ref` accepts a memory resource that provides stream-ordered allocation of host- and device-accessible memory.

 See the libcu++ [docs on `resource_ref`](https://nvidia.github.io/cccl/libcudacxx/extended_api/memory_resource/resource_ref.html) for more information.